Likhithsai2580/AI-Bug-Bounty/README.md

    ```

 2. Set up your Groq API key:
-   - Open `config.py`
+   - Create a `config.py` file in the root directory
-   - Replace `"sk-..."` with your actual Groq API key
+   - Add the following line, replacing `YOUR_API_KEY` with your actual Groq API key:
+     ```python
+     GROK_API_KEY = "YOUR_API_KEY"
+     ```

 3. Build the Docker image:
    ```
-   docker build -t web-vuln-scanner .
+   docker build -t ai-bug-bounty .
    ```

 ## Usage

 1. Run the scanner:
    ```
-   docker run -it --rm web-vuln-scanner
+   docker run -it --rm -p 5000:5000 ai-bug-bounty
    ```

+2. Open your web browser and navigate to `http://localhost:5000`

-2. Follow the prompts to enter the target URL and select scanning options.
+3. Enter the target URL in the web interface and start the scan

-3. Once the scan is complete, find the generated report in the `reports` directory.
+4. View the results in the web interface or check the generated PDF report in the `reports` directory

 ## Configuration